Pentecost and Confirmation

 stlukes

-St. Luke's is the newest Catholic Church in Ankeny, Iowa.
+St. Luke's is a young Catholic Church in Ankeny, Iowa.
 We're located at 1102 NW Weigel Drive.